Educational Pest Index

 Formicidae

-Ants are social insects belonging to the family Formicidae, closely related to wasps and bees.
+Ants are social insects belonging to the family Formicidae.
 There are more than 12,000 known species worldwide.
 They form colonies ranging from a few dozen to millions of individuals.
-In the United States, the most common pest species include carpenter ants, fire ants, odorous house ants, and pavement ants.
+Common household species include carpenter ants, fire ants, odorous house ants, and pavement ants.

 Warning Signs